fish-quant/fq-imjoy/docs/fq-spot-detection.md

 You can controll this behavior with several parameters

-- `psf_xy` and `psf_z`: estimated size of the spots in nanometer.
+* `Spot Radius`: estimated radius of the spots in nanometer.
 Used to determine cropping size around reference spot.

-**Advanced**

-- `alpha`: Intensity percentile used to compute the reference spots.
+* `alpha`: Intensity percentile used to compute the reference spots.
 Value betweon 0 and 1.
 Higher values mean that the reference spot is brighter, and fewer spots will be needed to describe the dense region.
 Default is 0.5, meaning the reference spot considered is the median spot.
-- `beta`: Multiplicative factor for the intensity threshold of a dense region.
+* `beta`: Multiplicative factor for the intensity threshold of a dense region.
 Calculated from the max intensity of the reference spots.
 Default is 1.
 Higher values will results in a more restrictive selection of candidate regions.

 When clicking on the button `Decompose dense regions`, the specified settings will be applied.
 A Kaibu window image will be shown with the decomposed results.
 You can also zoom in to inspect the results further.